GorataB/Data-Visualisation---Prosper-Loan-Data/README.md

 ## Dataset

-> There are 113, 937 loan listings in the Prosper Loan dataset, with 81 features.
+> There are 113, 937 loan listings in the [Prosper Loan dataset](prosperLoanData.csv), with 81 features.
 The dataset is too large, so I created a dataframe called 'loan', with only 32 columns, which include variables of interest, related variables, and identifier variables.
-The (data dictionary) explains all the variables in the dataset.
+The [data dictionary](<Prosper Loan Data - Variable Definitions.xlsx>) explains all the variables in the dataset.
 >
 > I also performed some preliminary wrangling to fix some column names and order of some categorical values.
 Most variables are numeric, but there are a few nominal and ordinal categorical variables, some of which I used in my exploration.
 >
 > I'm interested in factors that affect loan status **(LoanStatus)**, which is a nominal categorical variable.
 I expect numeric variables like **BorrowerRate** and **DebtToIncomeRatio** (DtI), and categorical variables like **EmploymentStatus** and **IncomeRange** and to be strong determinants of loan status.
 Though variables like **IncomeVerifiable** (categorical) and **Recommendations** (numeric) will not have as direct an influence, I expect them to be useful predictors of whether an individual will clear their loan.
+>
+> I will first perform exploratory analysis, followed by explanatory analysis on Slide Deck.

 ## Files

-1. ProsperLoan_Part1_Exploration.ipynb: the Jupyter Notebook for exploratory analysis.
+1. [ProsperLoan_Part1_Exploration.ipynb](ProsperLoan_Part1_Exploration.ipynb): the Jupyter Notebook for exploratory analysis.
-2. ProsperLoan_Part1_Exploration.html: the html version of the exploratory analysis.
+2. [ProsperLoan_Part1_Exploration.html](ProsperLoan_Part1_Exploration.html): the html version of the exploratory analysis.
-3. ProsperLoan_Part_II_slide_deck.ipynb: the Jupyter Notebook for explanatory analysis, which is in the form a slide deck.
+3. [ProsperLoan_Part_II_slide_deck.ipynb](ProsperLoan_Part_II_slide_deck.ipynb): the Jupyter Notebook for explanatory analysis, which is in the form a slide deck.
-4. ProsperLoan_Part_II_slide_deck.slides.html: the html version of the explanatory analysis.
+4. [ProsperLoan_Part_II_slide_deck.slides.html]( ProsperLoan_Part_II_slide_deck.slides.html): the html version of the explanatory analysis.
-5. prosperLoanData.csv: the dataset to be used for analysis
+5. [prosperLoanData.csv](prosperLoanData.csv): the dataset to be used for analysis
-6. Prosper Loan Data - Variable Definitions.xlsx: a data dictionary explaining all the variables in the dataset.
+6. [Prosper Loan Data - Variable Definitions.xlsx](<Prosper Loan Data - Variable Definitions.xlsx>): a data dictionary explaining all the variables in the dataset.

 ## Summary of Findings